 Of course, you might not see these speed improvements in serverless functions.
-That said serverless functions are usually small pieces of code which perform a single small task.
-To me that makes them a great choice for learning Rust.
+That said, serverless functions are usually small pieces of code which perform a single small task.
+To me, that makes them a great choice for learning Rust.
 You can invest small chunks of your time on focussed code, starting with a simple Rust Cloudflare Worker.
-Then either as the initial functions evolve and require more sophisticated solutions or, indeed as you consider solving other more detailed problems using Workers, you gradually improve your Rust understanding.
+Then either as the initial functions evolve and require more sophisticated solutions, or indeed, as you consider solving other more detailed problems using Workers, you can gradually improve your Rust understanding.

 If you are learning Rust, here are some free resources you might find useful:

 - The Rust Programming Language book — normally just referred to as “The Book” is probably the best starting point.
-Available online as a number of chapters which offer a gentle introduction to Rust.
-Also try Rust by Example to help push home concepts in the Book, especially if you prefer a more hands-on approach to learning,
+Available online as a number of chapters, it offers a gentle introduction to Rust.
+Also try Rust by Example , to help push home concepts in the Book, especially if you prefer a more hands-on approach to learning.

 - Rust Cookbook — you will probably use this differently to the other two resources.
 Rather than work through from start to finish, it is quite handy to dive in to a particular area you need for a problem you are looking at, which you have not yet seen in Rust.

 If you prefer videos, Chris Biscardi is behind Rust Adventures which provides another avenue to learning Rust.
 You can access much of the content for free.
-Chris is very knowledgable in Rust and I have picked up quite a bit from his blog posts.
+Chris is very knowledgable in Rust and I have, in fact, picked up quite a bit from his blog posts.

 You can set up Rust with Homebrew or other package managers.
 Rust’s recommended approach though, is to install from the Terminal from their script: